Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/redhat.md

 - _pip_: for installing Python3 packages.

-- _uwsgi_ and _gevent_: the Web application server and its workers that will run the Taipy application.
+- _uwsgi_ and _gevent_: the web application server and its workers that will run the Taipy application.

-- _nginx_: the Web server for the Internet exposition.
+- _nginx_: the web server for the Internet exposition.

 You can install all of these packages by running the following command:
 ```